chetnashah/haskellwork/haskellFromFirstPrinciples.md

 for foldl, it is `iv -> lv -> iv` (unit comes before lists, left type is return)
 2. initial value: type `a`.
 3. list values: type `[b]`.
-4. return value : same type as return value always. type a.
+4. return value : same type as initial value always. type a.

 ```hs
 -- derived from above